It's not how

 Approximately ten percent of the Brandeis undergraduate population disclose a documented disability.
 This is on a par with numbers reported at college campuses across the country.
 The Brandeis community includes students with mobility, visual, hearing, medical, psychological and learning disabilities.
 We appreciate that all people have strengths and vulnerabilities — and we want to support our students' achievement and growth.

-While director Beth Rodgers-Kay and Disabilities Specialist Kerry Patenaude oversee and protect students' legally mandated accommodations, they supports students in taking responsibility for their own academic careers, to learn about themselves and their peers and to appreciate and explore their considerable abilities.
+While Director Beth Rodgers-Kay, Assistant Director Kerry Patenaude, and Disabilities Specialist Rage Hezekiah oversee and protect students' legally mandated accommodations; even more importantly, they support students in taking responsibility for their own academic careers, to learn about themselves and their peers and to appreciate and explore their considerable abilities.
 The fundamental goal of services and support for students with disabilities is to empower those students and to create opportunities for greater independence and self-advocacy.

 Making the Most of the Brandeis Experience

 To make the most of your strengths, your needs and the resources available through Disabilities Services and Support:

 Engage in a partnership with staff members that is based on mutual responsibility and clear communication.

 Maintain ongoing communication with Beth Rodgers-Kay, Kerry Patenaude, Rage Hezekiah, your faculty and other staff regarding your needs, growth and opportunities.
 Early, proactive discussions and use of strategies can reduce many causes of stress and difficulty.